 You will receive information and a code on how to download the practice test and the actual test once you apply.

-If you are successful, we will invite you to the Assessment & Recruitment Centre (ARC), to complete the final stage of selection.
+If you are successful, we will invite you to the face-to-face Assessment & Recruitment Centre (ARC) or a Virtual Assessment Centre (VAC) to complete the final stage of selection.

-We will give you more information before the Assessment & Recruitment Centre (ARC) about what to expect and bring on the day.
+We will give you more information of what to expect and how to best prepare later on your application journey.

 Check if you are eligible to become a prison officer.
 You will need to: